AviatrixSystems/Docs/HowTos/spokegw_external.rst

 Algorithms                     Optional parameters.
 Leave it unselected if you don't know.
 IKEv2                          Select the option to connect to the remote site using IKEv2 protocol.
 Enable Remote Gateway HA       Select HA if there are two external devices.
-Over Private Network           Select this option if your underlying infrastructure is private network, such as AWS Direct Connect and Azure Express Rout.
+Over Private Network           Select this option if your underlying infrastructure is private network, such as AWS Direct Connect and Azure Express Route.
 See "How does it work" section for more details.
 When this option is selected, BGP and IPSEC run over private IP addresses.
 BGP Remote AS Number           When BGP is selected, the BGP AS number the external device will use to exchange routes Aviatrix Spoke GW.
 Remote Gateway IP              IP address of the remote device.
 Pre-shared Key                 Optional parameter.
 Leave it blank to let the pre-shared key to be auto generated.